What Is a Digital Anemometer Used For?

 With good wind speed and direction, pilots can change their flight paths and speeds.
 This keeps the journey safe and smooth.

-In the aerospace industry, digital anemometers help test and develop aircraft and spacecraft.
+In the aerospace industry, anemometers help test and develop aircraft and spacecraft.
 Wind tunnels with precise anemometers create different wind conditions.
 This helps study how aerodynamic designs work in various airflow situations.

 This helps engineers make better shapes for aircraft and spacecraft.
 It cuts down drag and improves fuel efficiency.
 Anemometers also check airflow around launch pads.
 This makes sure rockets can launch safely, even in strong winds.